Arisstath/roblox-dissector/README.md

 * Capture packets on the fly
 * View multiple capture sessions at a time
 * Decode/encode most\* Roblox packets
-* Custom Roblox client (experimental)
-    - Bot that can follow players around the game
-    - Send and receive chat messages
 * Dump DataModels based on capture (with some limitations)
     - Only replicated instances can be dumped
     - Locally available scripts are dumped as *.rbxc files.
 You need a script decompiler to view them.